xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 3. Unclear why sometimes JS received wrong entry values (solved)
 4. Unclear why sometimes reporting hangs on /info or later calls
 5. Algorithm suffers when one sensor is not present in a gate
+6. Tablets not supported yet, Explorer not supported, issues with chrome to be resolved